RonnyPfannschmidt/prance/CONTRIBUTING.md

 Some things that will increase the chance that your pull request is accepted:

 * Write tests.
 * Follow our style guide.
-Running the tests runs flake8, our style guide checker.
+Run the tests and pre-commit.
 * Write a [good commit message][commit].

 [commit]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html